Samyuktha (actress)

 Samyuktha (born Samyuktha Menon; 11 September 1995) is an Indian actress who primarily appears in Malayalam and Telugu films.
 She is a recipient of several awards including one Kerala Film Critics Association Award and one Santosham Film Award.

 Samyuktha made her acting debut with the Malayalam film Popcorn (2016).
-She went onto appear in commercially successful films such as Kalki (2019), Edakkad Battalion 06 (2019), Bheemla Nayak (2022), Kaduva (2022), Bimbisara (2022), Gaalipata 2 (2022), Vaathi (2023) and Virupaksha (2023).
-For the last of these, she won the Santosham Film Award for Best Actress.
+She went on to appear in commercially successful films such as Kalki (2019), Edakkad Battalion 06 (2019), Bheemla Nayak (2022), Kaduva (2022), Bimbisara (2022), Gaalipata 2 (2022), Vaathi (2023) and Virupaksha (2023).
+She won the Santosham Film Award for Best Actress for Virupaksha.

 Early life

 Samyuktha Menon was born on 11 September 1995, in Palakkad, Kerala, India.
 She completed her schooling from Chinmaya Vidyalaya, Thathamangalam and graduated a bachelors in economics.

 Career

 Debut and early work (2016-2021)

 Samyuktha made her acting debut in 2016 with the Malayalam film Popcorn, where she played the lead opposite Shine Tom Chacko.
 In 2018, she had two Malayalam film releases: Theevandi opposite Tovino Thomas and Lilli, where she played the titular role of a pregnant woman.
 Cris of The News Minute stated, "Samyuktha Menon is convincing as a pregnant woman, but her lines are flawed."
 That year, Samyuktha also made her Tamil film debut with Kalari opposite Krishna.

 The year 2019 was a turning point in her career with six film releases.
 She first appeared in July Kaatril opposite Ananth Nag.
-She went onto appear in Oru Yamandan Premakadha opposite Dulquer Salmaan, in Uyare, and in Under World opposite Asif Ali.
+She went on to appear in Oru Yamandan Premakadha opposite Dulquer Salmaan, in Uyare, and in Under World opposite Asif Ali.
 Samyuktha reunited with Tovino Thomas for her last two releases of the year, Kalki, where she played a doctor and Edakkad Battalion 06, where she played a teacher.
 For Kalki, Sify found her to be "decent" in her limited role.
-In 2021, Samyuktha worked in four films, Vellam opposite Jayasurya, the anthology Aanum Pennum, Wolf opposite Arjun Ashokan. and Erida, where she played the titular role.
+In 2021, Samyuktha worked in four films, Vellam opposite Jayasurya, the anthology Aanum Pennum, Wolf opposite Arjun Ashokan and Erida, where she played the titular role.